xenserver/auto-cert-kit/docs/xenserver-automated-certification-kit-guide.md

 ## Server Certification Kit Installation

+The XenServer certification kit needs to be run with the latest version of the corresponding XenServer Release.
+Make sure that XenServer 8 has been updated to the latest version before testing.
 Once the above environment has been set up, please download the xenserver-server-cert-kit-xs8.iso supplemental pack as provided by XenServer, and copy the ISO onto the /root directory of the Dom0 filesystem residing on the pool coordinator host.
 Use the following command to install server certification kit into all hosts in the pool:

     xe update-upload file-name=”/root/xenserver-server-cert-kit-xs8.iso”